Gallery of Silver Sages

 Aging is a state of mind.
 While I love my natural color – I am definitely keeping an eye on how much falls out; I am not ready to be a bald granny just yet!

 I was born in London into a working class family.
-I moved to California for a few years, and then returned to England, working odd jobs along the way.
+I moved to California for a few years, and then returned to England.
 I have two lovely daughters and currently live with my dog and tortoise.

 barb_r.jpg